Legal and security

 - Vitality Health Insurance Limited

-We employ around 1500 employees across a number of locations in the United Kingdom and our primary offices are in Bournemouth, London and Stockport.
-The Group turnover is over £500M and we insure over 850,000 customers.
+We employ 2,500 employees across a number of locations in the United Kingdom and our primary offices are in Bournemouth, London and Stockport.
+The Group turnover is more than £900m and we insure more than 1.7 million customers.

 Our supply chains

-• Offshore firms that provide IT support and “back office” functions such as invoice processing and plan administration
+- Firms that provide IT support and “back office” functions, such as invoice processing and plan administration

 Our policies on slavery and human trafficking

-Additionally we have a Supplier Code of Conduct that outlines the expectations that we have of our suppliers in areas such as;
+We also have a Supplier Code of Conduct that outlines the expectations we have in areas such as:

 - Health, safety and the environment